Mike Harkey: Coaching career

-Harkey served as pitching coach in Minor League Baseball for the Rancho Cucamonga Quakes in 2000, the Fort Wayne Wizards in 2001 and 2003, the Lake Elsinore Storm in 2002 and 2004, the Mobile BayBears in 2005, and the Iowa Cubs in 2007.
+Harkey served as a minor league pitching coach for San Diego Padres affiliates the Rancho Cucamonga Quakes in 2000, Fort Wayne Wizards in 2001 and 2003, Lake Elsinore Storm in 2002 and 2004, and Mobile BayBears in 2005, as well as the Chicago Cubs affiliate Iowa Cubs in 2007.
 He served as the bullpen coach for the Florida Marlins in 2006.

 Harkey joined the Yankees for the 2008 season.
 Under Harkey, the Yankees bullpen played a major role in their success during the 2009 season, culminating in a victory in the 2009 World Series.
 He served as the bullpen coach for six seasons.

 After the 2013 season, he was hired as the Diamondbacks' pitching coach.
 The Diamondbacks fired Harkey after the 2015 season.
 He returned to the Yankees as their bullpen coach for the 2016 season.
+Harkey was fired from the staff after the 2025 season.

 Personal life

 Harkey's son, Tony, is a former infielder for the Cal State-Fullerton Titans and Concordia University Irvine baseball team.
 Tony won a NAIA World Series title in 2011 with the Concordia University Irvine Eagles.
-His son Cory Harkey was a tight end for the Los Angeles Rams and is now serving as a Special Teams Assistant Coach for the Buffalo Bills.
+His son Cory Harkey was a tight end for the Los Angeles Rams, and is now serving as a Special teams quality control coach for the Green Bay Packers.